Honey: 6 Health Benefits & 6 Varieties

 - Iron

 Calorie-wise, however, honey doesn’t fare quite as well: calculated on 100 grams, it contains over 300 kilocalories.
-All other important nutritional values you can read in the following table.
+You can read all other important nutritional values in the following table.

 Nutrients | Per 100 gram |